The description of the terms in this glossary may differ from the formal meaning given to those terms in the Electoral Act 2004.

 An advertisement which is intended or likely to affect voting in an election.
 It includes campaign advertisements run during the election period for political parties and candidates plus advertisements run by persons or organisations stating their position on an election issue and/or advocating that electors vote in a certain manner.
 Electoral advertisements must be disclosed in a return lodged with the NT Electoral Commission.
 Advertising by government agencies that contains electoral matter must also be disclosed.

-Electoral expenditure totaling $200 or more incurred on goods or services for the following categories of campaign expenditure must be disclosed following each election or by-election:
+Electoral expenditure totalling $200 or more incurred on goods or services for the following categories of campaign expenditure must be disclosed following each election or by-election:

 - Broadcasting electoral advertisements